gaju-01/ClientPulse/README.md

 # Churned Customer Modelling
 ML model describing the relationship between company and the clients, that gives the score of relation between the client and the company.
-It mainly uses imblearn oversampling technique and aggregate classification technique to predict the score based on the characterstics of the cleint.
+It mainly uses imblearn oversampling technique and aggregate classification technique to predict the score based on the characterstics of the client.
+It also uses imbalanced learning techniques for the skewed data.